nusendra/nix-home/README.md

 ```

-By default I addded Hello program to home manger, so that you can test by run this command `hello` into your terminal.
-Eventhough you haven't hello program
-in your machine, you can run this hello from nix's home-manager
+By default, I've included the 'Hello' program in Home Manager, allowing you to test it by simply running the command hello in your terminal.
+Even if the 'Hello' program isn't installed on your machine, you can still access it through Nix's Home Manager.